We've Won Over £90 Million For Our Clients

 See our guide for information on claiming compensation for a birth injury.

-For further details on how to claim for medical negligence, see our guide.
+For further details on how to claim compensation, see our guide.

 Visit NHS Resolution to see the role they play in claims made against the NHS.

-See the government website for guidance on raising a complaint against the NHS.
+See the NHS website for guidance on raising a complaint.

 We hope you found our guide exploring the Bolam test case in relation to medical negligence claims useful.
 Thank you for taking the time to read.